alexgiann0/twitter-wallpaper-bot/README.md

 # twitter-wallpaper-bot
-A Twitter bot that automatically uploads a random 4k wallpaper every hour.
+witter bot that automatically uploads a random wallpaper.

 # How to run
 1. Install dependencies by opening cmd and entering "pip install requirements.txt"